The Exeter Model of ITE

 Their development is tracked using the Formative Reflection on Achievement and Progress documents (FRAPs) in which they log evidence of their progress in each phase.
 They make a reflective statement on their development against a holistic view described within a ‘phase descriptor’ in which the language used is tailored to reflect development towards excellence in teaching.

-In the School Direct Distance curriculum, the sequence is adapted to the different opportunities afforded by being on placement across the full academic year.
+In the School Direct Distance curriculum (23/24 only), the sequence is adapted to the different opportunities afforded by being on placement across the full academic year.
 Trainees follow the phases of the Exeter model and use the same development tools as our other routes.

 However, they focus on developing procedural teaching skills in authentic classrooms earlier in their sequence, and development of declarative knowledge of teaching and learning is distributed more slowly across the academic year.
 Trainees focus on foundational knowledge of teaching and learning in term 1, adaptive teaching in term 2, and developing sensitivity in term 3, with structured taught input via weekly online learning and university seminar days, alongside a school-led training programme which is tailored to the needs of the regional partnership.

 Trainees experience at least two placements, with a minimum of 6 weeks in their second 'contrasting' placement which is scheduled by lead partner schools as best fits their local programme.
 The 'phase descriptors' against which School Direct Distance (23/24 only) trainees are monitored in their FRAPs are adapted to reflect their different sequence of development, with the different routes all reaching the same expectations in the Developing Independence phase.